616.13 Work Zone Capacity, Queue and Travel Delay

 Public information (PI) is an important component of transportation management plan within work zones.
 PI may range in complexity depending on the project location, scope and duration.
 For example, two projects ranging from a smaller project in the rural area to an urban area or interstate project.

-- Urban: Place the information on the Traveler Information Map, several media outlets (newspapers, radio stations, television), contact Motor Carrier Service to contact different trucking companies, brochures, CMS/DMS prior to the start and throughout the project, incident response, etc.
+- Urban: Place the information on the Traveler Information Map, several media outlets (newspapers, radio stations, television), contact Motor Carrier Service to contact different trucking companies, brochures, CMS/DMS prior to the start and throughout the project, incident response, social media, etc.